-Press the Pullback button, Implies the MakotoTM Controller to begin an automated pullback acquisition.
+Press the Pullback button, on the Makoto® Controller to begin an automated pullback acquisition.
 During a pullback, Transverse IVUS, Longitudinal IVUS, Guide Wire Detection Map, and Good Spectra Indicator are updated real-time.

 NOTE: If Remote Control features are enabled, then Automated